fgnass/domino/README.md

 Also Domino doesn't implement any properties which have been deprecated in HTML5.

 Domino sticks to the [DOM level 4](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#interface-attr) working draft, which means that Attributes do not inherit the Node interface.
 Also [Element.attributes](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-element-attributes) returns a read-only array instead of a NamedNodeMap.

-## Designed for Node

-As the name might suggest, domino's goal is to provide a <b>DOM in No</b>de.
-The library is organized in CommonJS modules and doesn't require any additional build steps.
-Domino currently doesn't use any harmony features like proxies or WeakMaps and will also run in older Node versions.

 ## CSS Selector Support